1. About this Privacy Statement

 The LMI may use, hold and disclose to third parties any personal information it collects about you from us or credit reporting bodies in order to assess whether to insure the risk of providing mortgage insurance; to assess the risk of default; to assess the risk of a guarantor being unable to meet a liability arising under a guarantee; to administer and vary the insurance cover, including for securitisation and hardship applications; to verify information that we collect about you; to deal with claims and recovery of proceeds including, among other things, to enforce a loan in place of a lender if the mortgage insurer pays out an insurance claim on your loan; for a mortgage insurance purpose; and for any other purpose under the insurance policy issued to us relating to your loan, as well as for other internal management and risk purposes.

-You can contact Genworth by calling 1300 655 422 or by visiting genworth.com.au.
+The LMI that we may disclose your personal data and credit-related personal data to is Genworth Financial Mortgage Insurance Pty Ltd. You can contact Genworth by calling 1300 655 422 or by visiting genworth.com.au.

 The LMI may disclose your personal information to entities located overseas including in the USA, Canada and the United Kingdom.

 We may disclose personal data (including your tax file number) relevant to the provision of an account in a superannuation fund to the superannuation fund provider (in the case of ING Living Super, this is Diversa Trustees Limited (ABN 49 006 421 638, AFSL 235153, RSE L0000635 (Diversa)).